-Two of the assessed trees were of Australian origin (Trees numbered 2 and 6), with the street tree (Tree #2) a semi-mature Water Gum (Tristaniopsis laurina) being a Victorian native species.
+Two of the assessed trees were of Australian origin (Trees #13 and #14), with the neighbouring Banksia marginata Silver Banksia (Tree #14) a species indigenous to the region and potentially remnant vegetation.

 The remainder of the trees were exotic in origin.
 Due to the size and distribution of the trees within the site they all appear to have been planted for shading and amenity purposes.